alyow/newb-reimagined/README.md

 ### Windows
 1. Use [BetterRenderDragon](https://github.com/QYCottage/BetterRenderDragon) to enable MaterialBinLoader.
 2. Import the resource pack and activate it in global resources.
-3. If BetterRenderDRagon not working on your device use [Matject](https://faizul726.github.io/matject/) instead
+3. If BetterRenderDRagon not working on your device use [Matject](https://faizul726.github.io/matject/) instead.

 <br>